-Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when working normally.
-When you single out a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+When you single out a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
 Spores could flow through the entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.

 2. Fishy or Rotten Smell